-Facebook and Twitter defend efforts to halt US election meddling
+Tech giant leaves empty chair at Senate hearing as Facebook and Twitter defend efforts to halt US election meddling

 Some Republicans, including US president Donald Trump, have pushed the idea that Twitter is “shadow banning” some in the party because of the ways search results have appeared.
 Twitter denies that this takes place.

-The committee invited Larry Page, the CEO of Google’s parent company, Alphabet, but the company said it would send a lower-ranking executive instead.
-The committee rejected that offer.

-The committee chairman, Richard Burr, said Google does not “understand the problem” if it does not want to work with the US government to find solutions.
+Referring to the absence of Google's top executive, the committee chairman, Richard Burr, said the company does not “understand the problem” if it does not want to work with the US government to find solutions.

-The spat with Google is the latest in a year’s worth of attempts by congress to force the companies to focus more sharply on the Russian interference issue.

-While Mr Burr said he believes Facebook and Twitter do understand the problem, it took both companies several months last year to acknowledge they had been manipulated.
+And while Mr Burr said he believes Facebook and Twitter do understand the problem, it took both companies several months last year to acknowledge they had been manipulated.

 The companies have made many policy changes, and have caught and banned malicious accounts over the past year.
 However, their business models – free services that rely on attracting as many users as possible for as long as possible and finding out as much about them as possible – remain the same.